'Palmer could be next big star - but his Man City future is uncertain'

 'Palmer at ease in elite company'

-City departed Greece with one large cloud on their horizon after a very downbeat Guardiola revealed on Tuesday that the brilliant Belgian Kevin De Bruyne could be out for three or four months if he requires surgery on a "serious" hamstring injury.
+City departed Greece with one large cloud on their horizon after a very downbeat Guardiola revealed on Tuesday that the brilliant Belgian Kevin de Bruyne could be out for three or four months if he requires surgery on a "serious" hamstring injury.

 City's creative forces were already reduced by the departures of Mahrez and the great match-winner and former captain Ilkay Gundogan.
 So the removal of De Bruyne from his resources was a problem he could do without.

-It looks likely he will look outside his squad to solve the immediate problem, with Paqueta a prime target and Rennes forward Jeremy Doku also touted.
+It is likely he will look outside his squad to solve the immediate problem, with Paqueta a prime target and Rennes forward Jeremy Doku also touted.

 But Guardiola made no attempt to disguise how damaging a lengthy absence for De Bruyne could prove to be.

-The midfielder's supply line to the prolific Haaland, creating 11 of his remarkable 52 goals last season, was a key factor in the club's success and they will miss his golden touch and creative ability until he returns to fitness.
+The midfielder's supply line to the prolific Haaland, creating 11 of his remarkable total of 52 goals last season, was a key factor in the club's success and they will miss his golden touch and creative ability until he returns to fitness.

 Guardiola will be looking into how he can compensate for De Bruyne's absence with his usual forensic attention to detail and his track record suggests he will examine every option to ensure City remain the unstoppable force they have become in recent seasons.